CompML/survey-model-compression/README.md

 Not Model Compression??
 - [ ] Teachers Do More Than Teach: Compressing Image-to-Image Models
 - [ ] Learning Student Networks in the Wild
+- [ ] Fast and Accurate Model Scaling
 - [x] ReXNet: Diminishing Representational Bottleneck on Convolutional Neural Network
 - [ ] Coordinate Attention for Efficient Mobile Network Design